 I found two Loewe TV remote controls at the local thrift shop.
-They felt hefty and oozed the quality you expect from Loewe.
-At 50 cents each I decided to take them home.
-You never know how they can be useful in a future project.
+They felt hefty and oozed the kind of quality you expect from Loewe.
+At 50 cents each, I decided to take them home.
+You never know how something like this might become useful in a future project.

 While cleaning them I noticed something surprising.
 They contained a brand-name flash programmable microcontroller.
-Albeit an old and a bit obscure one, but hey it put the remote control in its own project.
+Albeit an old and somewhat obscure one, but hey, that immediately turned the remote control into its own project.
+I had to find out how it worked and if I could reprogram it to create the ultimate personalized remote control.

 The microcontroller